xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 `build_ios_app` builds and signs our app.

-`deliver` uploads the build to to app store, we are actually sharing the app with TestFlight beta testers.
+`deliver` uploads the build to app store, we are actually sharing the app with TestFlight beta testers.

 > Explaining each parameter and details of each fastlane action is out of the scope of this blogpost.
 Please visit specific fastlane action documentation references if needed.